bioinformaticsdotca/GenEpi_2018/module6/README.md

 ![krona_ex2](images/krona_ex2.png)

 Huh!?
 That's odd.
-It looks like ~90% of our reads are unclassified, even after removing human k-mers.
+It looks like ~90% of our reads are unclassified, even after removing host k-mers.
 These reads could all be sequencing artifacts, or they could indicate that the organism these reads belong to is not well-represented in our Kraken database (possibly even an emerging pathogen).

 One option to get a bit more information about what's going on would be to use a larger Kraken database, but this requires a lot more computer resources.
 Another option is to try and assemble the unclassified reads (`unclassified.fasta`) with SPAdes and see if we can make any sense of them.
 Let's try this option.